Mr. Big (police procedure): The Dax Mack case

 Following the landmark ruling of R. v.
 Hart the Supreme Court of Canada issued another Mr. Big ruling on September 26, 2014.
 Dax Mack was suspected of murdering his roommate, who at the time was considered a missing person.
 A friend of Mack's came forward to the police with claims that Mack had confessed to him about murdering his roommate.
 With this information, the police began a four-month Mr. Big operation which resulted in two confessions to undercover officers.
 Mack described shooting the victim and burning his body.
-During the Mr. Big operation Mack participated in roughly 30 crime scenarios, none of which included high levels of violence and he was paid approximately $5,000 for his work.
-Eventually the operation led undercover officers to a fire pit in a wooded area that belonged to Mack's father.
+During the Mr. Big operation, Mack participated in roughly 30 crime scenarios, none of which included high levels of violence and he was paid approximately $5,000 for his work.
+Eventually, the operation led undercover officers to a fire pit in a wooded area that belonged to Mack's father.
 The search resulted in the discovery of the victim's burned remains, as well as shot gun casings which matched a gun that was confiscated from the defendant's apartment.
 Mack was tried and found guilty of first degree murder by a jury.

-Using the 2-pronged analysis from the Hart (2014) ruling, the Supreme Court dismissed Mack's appeal in another unanimous decision.
+Using the two-pronged analysis from the Hart (2014) ruling, the Supreme Court dismissed Mack's appeal in another unanimous decision.
 They concluded that the probative value of the confession, which was supported by discovery of new evidence, outweighed any prejudicial effect.
 The Court also found no abuse of process in the conduct of the undercover officers involved in the investigation.

 The Kelly case

 The Court of Appeal for Ontario found in R. v.
-Kelly that presumption of inadmissibility established in R. v.
+Kelly that the presumption of inadmissibility established in R. v.
 Hart was applicable even in circumstances without the hallmarks of a usual Mr. Big operation.
 The court found that the promise of a large payout from an insurance fraud scheme had the same potential for the same dangers as traditional Mr. Big cases set out in Hart.